Contents of this Section:

 reached pursuant to this policy.
 The General Counsel will consult with

-the Vice President, and the Assistant Vice President for Human Resources
+the Vice President, and the Associate Vice President for Human Resources

 regarding appropriate action.
 Violation of this policy will result in